 Running games and make-a-wish posts, keeping people honest with their swaps.
 It’s like a treasure hunt every. single. day.
 I just can’t get enough!

-My daughters even got into the fun of getting “seed mail” this summer.
+My daughters even got into the fun of getting “seed mail” back in summer of 2020.
 Bunny traded handmade, custom seed envelopes for a variety of seeds she could grow.
 She lucked out with many flowers for a cutting garden and a wide array of vegetables and a few melon seeds as well.

 So much fun!